Bjorgeh/AWS-arduino-sensor-project/Controller Code/readme.md

 ### UI updates with new data
-Now we can se that the new value is getting trough the system and is displayed in the UI.
+Now we can se that the new value is getting trough the system and is displayed in the UI. <br>
 ![image](https://github.com/user-attachments/assets/6f3212fc-aab8-4890-af43-4d42c8e3c0f3)